Comparisons

 They’re complementary, not competing

 I’ve seen the framing “do I pick a scanner or a proxy” enough times that I want to be blunt about it.
 You’re not picking.
-These tools solve different problems in different parts of the lifecycle.
+These options solve different problems in different parts of the lifecycle.
 They stack cleanly.

 The pattern I’d actually recommend: